Understanding the GRE Math

 • Good news: No trigonometry, no calculus!

-What is the format of the Quantitative Reasoning Section?
+Exploring the Structure of the Quantitative Reasoning Section

 • The Test comprises two Quantitative Reasoning sections with 27 questions to be completed in 47 minutes.